dbarneche/2014-07-14-Dalhousie/lessons/30-projects/index.md

 layout: lesson
 root: ../..
 Title: How to organize your project directories
-tutor: Diego Barneche
+tutor: Diego
 ---

-**Materials**: If you have not already done so, please [download the lesson materials for this bootcamp](https://github.com/nicercode/2014-02-18-UTS/raw/gh-pages/data/lessons.zip), unzip, then go to the directory `projects`, and open (double click) on the file `projects.Rproj` to open Rstudio.
+**Materials**: If you have not already done so, please [download the lesson materials for this bootcamp](https://github.com/dbarneche/2014-07-14-Dalhousie/raw/gh-pages/data/lessons.zip), unzip, then go to the directory `projects`, and open (double click) on the file `projects.Rproj` to open Rstudio.

 The scientific process is naturally incremental, and many projects start life as random notes, some code, then a manuscript, and